d1stadeyemi/Microarray_analysis/README.md

 The pipeline is split into two main parts:

 (1) DEG analysis – preprocessing, normalization, and statistical testing.<br>
-(2) Visualization – PCA, volcano plots, heatmaps, Venn diagrams, DEG counts, and QC plots.
+(2) Visualization – volcano plot, Venn diagram, bar plot and QC plots.

 This repo is designed for reproducibility: anyone can clone it and reproduce the results with a single command.